The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 diff = first_mean - other_mean

-Now, there are three possible implications of this apparent difference:
+Now, there are three possible causes of this apparent difference:

-• There might be a consistent difference in pregnancy length between first babies and others.
+• There might be an actual difference in average pregnancy length between first babies and others.

-• The apparent difference might be the result of random variation between the two groups.
+• The apparent difference might be the result of random variation in the sampling process.

 In later chapters, we will consider these possible explanations more carefully, but for now we will take this result at face value: in this dataset, there is a small difference in pregnancy length between these groups.